Curious about child rights data in Europe and Central Asia?

 A resource to review national CRM systems and mechanisms across the region

 The National Child Rights Monitoring Systems Tracker is a key resource designed to centralize and share information on nationally-owned and -led child rights monitoring systems across Europe and Central Asia.
-It highlights the tools, systems, and mechanisms established by countries to monitor child rights, organized into two main pillars: Child-Sensitive Data Ecosystems and CRC Policy & Monitoring Integration.
-The first pillar focuses on data systems for collecting, managing, and using child-related information, while the second addresses policy frameworks, institutions and mechanisms for monitoring child rights implementation.
+It highlights the tools, systems, and mechanisms established by countries to monitor child rights, organized into two main pillars: Child-Sensitive Data Ecosystems and Governance & Policy Mechanisms for CRC Monitoring.
+The first pillar focuses on data systems for collecting, managing, and using child-related information, while the second addresses policy frameworks, institutions, and mechanisms for monitoring child rights implementation.

-While the tracker aims to provide a comprehensive view, it is still under development and for the time-being is primarily based on the information provided by UNICEF country offices for programme countries.
-Some components are pending and may be incomplete or missing, whereas other elements have data available, but only for a limited number of countries.
-Definitions for each component included in the tracker are available here or by hovering over the column name in the overview table.
+While the tracker aims to provide a comprehensive view, it is still under development and, for the time being, is primarily based on information provided by UNICEF country offices for programme countries.
+Some components are still pending and may be incomplete or missing, while other elements currently have data available for only a limited number of countries.

 We aim to continuously update the tracker to improve its accuracy and completeness.
-For submitting additional data or providing feedback, please contact us at [email protected].
+For submitting additional data, providing feedback, or requesting further information about the guidance framework, please contact us at [email protected].